sequoiar/meta-objects/README.md

 Proxy factories which handle most of the work for you and return created proxies.

  * **Mirror(target, dispatcher)** Mirror implements the Forwarding  handler to create a proxy that will handle everything itself, but gives you first dibs to make your own changes.
- * **Membrane(dispatcher, target)** The most basic version of what the Membrane handler.
+ * **Membrane(dispatcher, target)** Basic implementation of membrane using membrane proxy.
 A membrane proxy will wrap all properties and return values in membrane proxies.
 All wrapped objects from a membrane will report to the same dispatcher.
  * **Tracer(target)** Hacky experimentation in making a all-op tracer that doesn't break everything.

 ### Utilities